Associate Director of Procurement

 Then, we would love to hear from you!

 The Healthcare Quality Improvement Partnership (HQIP) is an independent organisation established to promote quality in healthcare and in particular, to increase the impact that clinical audit has on health care improvement.
 We manage NHS clinical work programmes on behalf of NHS England and other devolved nations.
 This includes the National Clinical Audit & Patient Outcome Programme (NCAPOP), which consists of over forty National Clinical Audits and clinical outcome review programmes.
 We are supported by three parent organisations: the Academy of Medical Royal Colleges, The Royal College of Nursing and National Voices.

 We are a small, friendly team working in a fast paced environment and are seeking an Associate Director of Procurement to join us.
 You will direct the procurement of goods and services for the client teams within HQIP and support Procurement team members and colleagues with effective and efficient management of the procurement processes and associated transformational change.

 If you have had previous experience in a senior procurement role, or are seeking a new challenge and have the relevant experience and skills, we would love to hear from you.

 Our work focuses on the following key strategic areas:

-- HQIP commissions, manages, supports and promotes national and local programmes of quality improvement.
-This includes the National clinical audit programmes, local audit support resources and the National Joint Registry on behalf of NHS England and other healthcare departments and organisations.
-HQIP uses best management and procurement practice to ensure robust results and actionable recommendations
+- Utilising best procurement, contracts and wider management practice, we commission, manage, support and promote national and local programmes of quality improvement.
+This includes the National and Local clinical audit programmes, the Clinical Outcome Review Programmes and the National Joint Registry, on behalf of NHS England and other healthcare departments and organisations

-- HQIP encourages wide use of robust data for quality improvement of care, offering patient choice, promoting patient safety, supporting revalidation and service accreditation, commissioning, service redesign, and research
+- We encourage extensive use of robust data for quality improvement of care, offering patient choice, promoting patient safety, supporting revalidation and service accreditation, commissioning, service redesign, and research

 This is a leadership role and you will: